-North Perry Avenue Water District 2012 Consumer Confidence Report
+North Perry Avenue Water District Annual Consumer Confidence Report

-Drinking Water Quality in 2012 | North Perry Avenue Water District is pleased to present this annual report as required by the Federal Safe Drinking Water Act (SDWA) and the State of Washington.
-We have remained committed to providing clean, safe drinking water to our customers by meeting or exceeding all quality standards in 2012.
+North Perry Avenue Water District is pleased to present this annual report as required by the federal Safe Drinking Water Act (SDWA) and the State of Washington.
+We have remained committed to providing clean, safe drinking water to our customers by meeting or exceeding all quality standards in 2013.
 We encourage you to stay informed on the quality of your drinking water by reading this report.